suhasHere/moq-secure-objects/draft-jennings-moq-secure-objects.md

 This document uses the conventions detailed in ({{QUIC}} Section 1.3) when describing the binary encoding.

-To reduce unnecessary use of bandwidth, variable length integers SHOULD be encoded using the least number of bytes possible to represent the required value.

 ### Serialized Full Track Name {#ftn}